ekmartinez/random48/README.md

 # random48

-A Python program to change the MAC address on Linux systems.
+A Python program to change the MAC address in Linux systems.

 ### Purpose